huggingface/blog/how-to-train.md

 The Esperanto portion of the dataset is only 299M, so we'll concatenate with the Esperanto sub-corpus of the [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download), which is comprised of text from diverse sources like news, literature, and wikipedia.

-The final training corpus has a size of 3 GB, which is still small – if you can, get more data to pretrain on.
+The final training corpus has a size of 3 GB, which is still small – for your model, you will get better results the more data you can get to pretrain on.

 ## 2. Train a tokenizer

-We choose to train a Byte-level Byte-pair encoding tokenizer (the same as GPT-2), with the same special tokens as RoBERTa.
+We choose to train a byte-level Byte-pair encoding tokenizer (the same as GPT-2), with the same special tokens as RoBERTa.
 Let's pick its size to be 52,000.

+We recommend training a byte-level BPE as

 ```python
 from pathlib import Path